Number 1 Crush: Composition and release

-Remix Release and commercial performance
+Remix release and commercial performance

-Early in 1996, Garbage's manager Shannon O'Shea pitched "#1 Crush" to 20th Century Fox for inclusion on the Romeo + Juliet movie.
-The song was received enthusiastically by Fox; however Almo were dead set against the sync opportunity as the soundtrack would be released on another label, Capitol.
+Early in 1996, Garbage's manager Shannon O'Shea pitched "#1 Crush" to 20th Century Fox for inclusion on the Romeo + Juliet film.
+The song was received enthusiastically by Fox; however, the band's label Almo Sounds were against it as the soundtrack would be released on another label, Capitol.
 After months of negotiation, Almo finally agreed.
-By this time, Garbage had scored two big hits in the US ("Only Happy When It Rains" and "Stupid Girl") and had broken through into the mainstream.
-The promotions team at Capitol planned to release the Garbage track first and then follow it up with a second song from the soundtrack: The Cardigans "Lovefool".
-Almo were concerned that "#1 Crush" was competing with the last single releases from the debut album: "Supervixen" had just been released to alternative radio and "Milk" to adult radio formats.
+By this time, Garbage had two big hits in the US ("Only Happy When It Rains" and "Stupid Girl") and had broken through into the mainstream.
+Capitol planned to release the Garbage track first and then follow it up with another artist's song from the film's soundtrack album.
+Almo were concerned that "#1 Crush" was competing with Garbage's last single releases from their debut album: "Supervixen" had just been released to alternative radio and "Milk" to adult radio formats.
 Almo had already pressed CDs and cassettes for the physical release of "Milk", and refused to give Capitol single rights.
 No commercial single for "#1 Crush" could be made available in stores, therefore the song would be ineligible for the Hot 100.
-Capitol's promo rep was keen, however, for Garbage to shoot a music video for the song.
+Capitol, however, wanted Garbage to shoot a music video for the song.

-The soundtrack album for Romeo + Juliet was released in North America on October 29, 1996, a few days ahead of the movie itself which opened-wide in cinemas on November 1; "#1 Crush" was placed as the album opener.
-O'Shea had already gave a couple of radio stations the jump by providing early copies of the track on hastily burned CDRs. "#1 Crush" quickly got added to 22 station playlists, even though "Supervixen" was officially the current Garbage single and still increasing in airplay.
+The soundtrack album for Romeo + Juliet was released in North America on October 29, 1996, three days before the film's release on November 1; "#1 Crush" was placed as the album opener.
+O'Shea had already given a couple of radio stations early copies of the track on hastily burned CDRs. "#1 Crush" quickly got added to 22 station playlists, even though "Supervixen" was officially the current Garbage single and still increasing in airplay.
 The following week, "#1 Crush" was the Most Added track at alternative radio, eclipsing "Supervixen" by adding a further 38 stations, while "Supervixen" gained none.
-The Romeo + Juliet OST debuted at #44 on the Billboard 200.
-The quick pick up at radio meant that "#1 Crush" debuted at #17 on the Modern Rock Tracks chart and #49 on the Hot 100 Airplay chart; "Supervixen" quickly lost traction as "#1 Crush" soared ahead, gaining more station adds and almost tripling its weekly play total.
+The Romeo + Juliet OST debuted at #44 on the Billboard 200. "#1 Crush" debuted at #17 on the Modern Rock Tracks chart and #49 on the Hot 100 Airplay chart; "Supervixen" quickly lost traction as "#1 Crush" soared ahead, gaining more station adds and almost tripling its weekly play total.
 At this time, Almo was still refusing to support the single and were now focused on servicing "Milk".
+Don O'Neal, program director of KFRR in Fresno, California, praised Garbage's crossover appeal with the radio success of their previous single "Stupid Girl" as well as the "almost gothic" alternative song "#1 Crush", stating that if they "didn't play that record, top 40 probably wouldn't have."